Polls Open Until 7 p.m.

 Don’t be late!
 Promptly at 7 p.m., a sworn election officer will be stationed at the end of the voting line to close the polls.
 If you are in line at that time, you will be permitted to vote.
 If not, you will not be allowed to vote.
 It is the law, and precinct workers take an oath to uphold it.

-Sample Ballots for the November 6 Election are linked below.
+Sample Ballots for the November 6 Election.

 - Sample Ballot for School Board District A